annaduong1012/CodingMentor_ClassRegistration/README.md

 This is a course registration system developed in Java.
 It allows users to register new accounts, log in, view course details, and register courses.

 ## Usage:
-- The first screen will show the login menu, in which you can choose to register a new account or log in
+- The first screen shows the login menu, in which you can choose to register a new account or log in.

 ### Register:
 - Once registered, user details will be stored in the Database.USERS_DB.